xcart/xcart-docs/_pages/kb_en/modules/pin_codes/index.md

 The Pin Codes module in X-Cart allows you to sell Licenses and Enrollment Keys, PIN codes, Serial Numbers, Activation Codes and Passwords, Phone cards and Access codes online.
 This module is free and available in Business, Multivendor and Ultimate editions.

 _In this section_:
-* PIN Codes module: Installation and Setup
+* {% link "PIN Codes module: Installation and Setup" ref_5uEPaGnt %}
 * PIN Codes module: Admin Experience
 * PIN Codes module: Customer Experience